tonethar/IGME-330-Master/notes/localstorage-practice.md

 - Completed functionality
   - Click "Add to List" button to add contents of `<input>` to Thing List
-  - Click "Clear List" button to clear the list (you will need to create this button yourself)
+  - Click "Clear List" button to clear the list (empty the array) - you will need to create this button yourself
-  - Whenever changes are made to the list (the 2 actions above) be sure to save the list to `localStorage` using `writeToLocalStorage(key, value)`
+  - Whenever changes are made to the list (the 2 actions above) be sure to save the current list to `localStorage` using `writeToLocalStorage(key, value)`
-  - When the page loads be sure to load in the list from `localStorage` with `readFromLocalStorage(key)`, and display it
+  - When the page loads be sure to load in the last-saved list from `localStorage` with `readFromLocalStorage(key)`, and display it
-  - See code comments in **main.js** and screenshots below for hints
+  - See code comments in **main.js** and screenshots below for hints:

 ---